caktus/django-opendebates/DEPLOY.rst

      fab <environment> update_server_passwords

+NOTE: This does not update the secrets on the database, cache, or queue servers and there is no automated way to do that currently.

 Step 2: Create a new launch configuration.
 This is a saved EC2 instance image that the autoscaler uses to spin up new web servers::